Generating realistic global precipitation fields from modelled atmospheric circulation: Discussion and Conclusions

-An important practical benefit of our model producing 0.25° resolution is that it enables coupling the precipitation outputs to impact or land models without requiring a higher resolution for the 1° atmospheric variables.
+An important practical benefit of our framework producing 0.25° resolution is that it enables coupling the precipitation outputs to impact or land models without requiring a higher resolution for the 1° atmospheric variables.
 This decoupling of scales can substantially lower computational costs while still providing the detailed precipitation fields needed for impact studies. \\

-Still, several avenues for future research remain.
-An immediate extension is to integrate our DM-based parameterization directly into a climate model and evaluate its stability in a fully coupled system.
+Several avenues for future research remain.
+An extension is to integrate our DM-based parameterization directly into a climate model and evaluate its stability in a fully coupled system.
 Such experiments can help determine whether further constraints on the UNet outputs are necessary when deployed in operational settings.
-This includes physical constraints to assure that physical conservation laws are fulfilled.
-Optimizing the inference strategy with techniques such as model distillation \cite{luhman_knowledge_2021} could be explored to accelerate the sampling process and further reduce computational cost.
+This includes incorporating physical constraints to assure that conservation laws are fulfilled \cite{harder2023hard}, or adopting alternative loss functions to better capture specific features such as precipitation extremes \cite{doury2024suitability}.\\